U.S. dollar bulls in control as delayed rally gathers pace

 BETTING ON THE DOLLAR

-Thursday's big drop in U.S. stocks notwithstanding, U.S. equities continue to attract inflows, totalling $137.14 billion so far in 2014.
+Thursday's big drop in U.S. stocks notwithstanding, U.S. equities continue to attract inflows, totaling $137.14 billion so far in 2014.

 In contrast, euro zone flows have started to deteriorate.